bagassandih/datacraft/claude/project-context-v1.0.0.md

 ## 📋 Quick Overview

-**DataCraft** adalah aplikasi full-stack **Visual SQL Query Builder** yang memungkinkan developer membuat SQL query kompleks secara visual menggunakan drag-and-drop interface.
-Project ini lahir dari frustrasi developer yang sering lupa nama kolom, relasi tabel, dan harus menulis JOIN query manual yang repetitif.
+**DataCraft** is a full-stack **Visual SQL Query Builder** that enables developers to create complex SQL queries visually using a drag-and-drop interface.
+This project was born from the frustration developers often face when forgetting column names, table relationships, and having to write repetitive JOIN queries manually.

 ### Core Philosophy
 > **"Less typing, more thinking."**